wilboron/installment-loan-calculator/README.md

 ```

 ## Notes

-To keep things simple, for now the default days between each installment
-is a commercial month (30 days).

-Using that premise we ensure that the interest in each parcel is calculated
-correctly.
-Since a longer/shorter period would change the interest in that
-installment.
-## Notes
 There is two ways <sup>[1](#footnote1)</sup> to calculate loan with grace period:
 * The borrower pay only the interest accrued during the grace periods each month,
 then start paying the loan with the original principal borrowed.